SUSE/suse-kabi-tools/README.md

 The project contains the following utilities:

-* ksymtypes &ndash; a tool to work with symtypes files, which are produced by [genksyms][genksyms] during the Linux kernel build.
+* ksymtypes – a tool to work with symtypes files, which are produced by [genksyms][genksyms] during the Linux kernel build.
 It allows you to consolidate multiple symtypes files into a single file and to compare symtypes data.
-* ksymvers &ndash; a tool to work with symvers files, which are produced by [modpost][modpost] during the Linux kernel build.
+* ksymvers – a tool to work with symvers files, which are produced by [modpost][modpost] during the Linux kernel build.
 It allows you to compare symvers data, taking into account specific severity rules.

 The tools aim to provide fast and detailed kABI comparison.
 The most time-consuming operations can utilize multiple threads running in parallel.